lapaix123/aidconnect/README.md

 - **Beneficiary Management**: Track personal information and history of services provided
 - **Case Management**: Create and manage cases linked to beneficiaries
 - **Assessment System**: Create, assign, and record structured assessments
+- **Customizable Reports**: Generate and export reports with full details and summary tables
+- **Export Functionality**: Export data to Excel and PDF formats
 - **API Access**: RESTful API with Swagger documentation
 - **Responsive Design**: Works on desktop and mobile devices